 About this Ginger Infused Citrus Smoothie

 I’m celebrating citrus here, so this recipe has oranges, grapefruit, and lemons.
 But, use whatever citrus that you have on hand.
-What I love about this smoothie, is how is froths up, with a delicious, foamy top.
-Enjoy it with all of it’s pulp, or, strain it out.
+What I love about this smoothie, is how it froths up, with a delicious, foamy top.
+Enjoy it with all of its pulp, or, strain it out.

 - 1 orange peeled and quartered

 - 1/4 cup lemon juice freshly squeezed

 - 1 tbsp ginger root peeled and minced, or 1 1/2 inch knob, peeled

 - 1/4 tsp cayenne pepper or more, to taste

 - 1 cup cashew milk or any nut milk, or dairy milk.